ejedev/TwitchCommand/README.md

 - Change the NICK value on line 12 to your Twitch username.
 - Change the PASS value on line 13 to your OAuth password (acquire it here: https://twitchapps.com/tmi/)
 - Change the CHAN value on line 14 to a desired channel to listen in.
 It's recommended to use your personal twitch chat as a streamer may ban an account they see posting odd messages and commands.
 - CLIENT_ID and the email information are currently not in use.
-The email functions will be used for password recovery and the CLIENT_ID will be a Imgur API client ID for screenshot uploads.
+The email functions will be used for password recovery and the CLIENT_ID will be an Imgur API client ID for screenshot uploads.

 # Upcoming features
 - Password recovery module.